mujz/pg-search-sequelize-example/README.md

 ./init.sh
 ```

 That's it.
-Now you can open your browser and navigate to the IP address of the `./init.sh` command.
+Now you can open your browser and navigate to `http://localhost:3000/`.

+Test searching by navigating to `http://localhost:3000/film/x-men`.
+To filter your results by release year, modify your query to `http://localhost:3000/film/x-men releaseYear:2003`.
+Note that we did not hard code the release year filter; it is automatically provided by the `pg-search-sequelize` package.

 # How It Works